daveta/analytics/cosmos_db_changes.md

             public string ETag { get; set; }
         }
 ```
-We ship two common Storage providers for User and Conversation state.
+We ship two common Storage providers:

+- UserState

+- ConversationState

 In addition, customers can add custom storage providers.

+Each of the state providers store the same payload, the only difference is the key they use.

 ```csharp
  // (Rougly)  The key for User State